IshTakkar/quiz-app/quizapp/README.md

 # quizapp

-This is a simple quizzing app made in Flutter which extracts the questions from the API of opentdb.com
+This is a simple quizzing app made in Flutter.

 ## Getting Started